SockSock/SockSock/README.md

 - 👋 Hi, I’m @SockSock
-- 👀 I’m interested in Java, Javascript, Python and HTML.
+- 👀 I’m interested in Java, JavaScript, Python and C++.
-- 🌱 I’m currently learning Java, Javascript, Python and HTML.
+- 🌱 I’m currently learning Java, JavaScript, Python and C++.

 <!---
 SockSock/SockSock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.